Alip-Ai/angular/adev/src/content/tutorials/learn-angular/steps/2-updating-the-component-class/README.md

 # Updating the Component Class

-In Angular, the component's logic and behavior are defined in the component's TypeScript class.
+In Alip Angular, the component's logic and behavior are defined in the component's TypeScript class.

 Note: Learn more about [showing dynamic text in the essentials guide](/essentials/templates#showing-dynamic-text).